-If both Storage Controllers are online, this command rebuilds the internal SAS layout information.
+If both Storage Controllers are online and able to communicate with both expansion modules in each connected enclosure, this command rebuilds the internal SAS layout information, reassigns enclosure IDs based on controller A's enclosure cabling order, and ensures that the enclosures are displayed in the proper order.
 A manual rescan temporarily pauses all I/O processes, then resumes normal operation.
+It can take up to two minutes for the enclosure IDs to be corrected.